Celebrating Indigenous History Month

 Our Commitment to the Future

-Our vision is to make this an annual celebration, one that grows and deepens each year as we build stronger, more authentic relationships with Indigenous partners, knowledge keepers, and artists in the Hamilton community.
+This June, we recommit to our ongoing work in truth and reconciliation.
+Our vision is to build stronger, more authentic relationships with Indigenous partners, knowledge keepers, and artists in the Hamilton community.
 As the EdCan Network article on "Welcoming Indigenous Ways of Knowing" emphasizes, meaningful change requires ethical relationality—an approach that does not deny difference but seeks to understand how different histories and experiences position us in relation to each other.

 True reconciliation means co-creating these events with Indigenous peoples, not for them.
 We are committed to walking that path, listening, and learning.